Security-Onion-Solutions/securityonion-docs/zeek.rst

 | ...and others, which can be researched here:
 | https://docs.zeek.org/en/latest/script-reference/log-files.html

-As you can see, Zeek log data can provide a wealth of information to the analyst, all easily accessible through :ref:`hunt` or :ref:`kibana`.
+As you can see, Zeek log data can provide a wealth of information to the analyst, all easily accessible through :ref:`dashboards`, :ref:`hunt`, or :ref:`kibana`.

 Custom Scripts
 --------------